contentful/forma-36/MIGRATION.md

 ## Dropdown

-The Dropdown component is replaced with a couple of new components: [Menu](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/menu/Menu.mdx), [Autocomplete](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/autocomplete/Autocomplete.mdx) and [Popover](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/popover/Popover.mdx).
+The Dropdown component is replaced with three new components: [Menu](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/menu/Menu.mdx), [Autocomplete](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/autocomplete/Autocomplete.mdx) and [Popover](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/popover/Popover.mdx).
-Creating separate components allowed us to improve accessibility and simplify its API a lot.
-Each of those new components serves its own purpose.
+By creating separate components we improved the accessibility and simplified its API.
+Each of these new components serves its own purpose.

-We renamed prop `position` to `placement` and changed its value type, below you can find a mapping of old values to the new ones:
+We renamed prop `position` to `placement` and changed its value type.
+Below is the mapping of old values to the new ones:

 ```jsx static=true
 const positionToPlacemantMap = {